survivejs/webpack-book/manuscript/advanced_techniques/03_authoring_packages.md

 Provided you have logged in, creating new packages is just a matter of executing `npm publish`.
 Given that the package name is still available and everything goes fine, you should have something out there!
 After this, you can install your package through `npm install` or `npm i`.

 An alternative way to consume a library is to point at it directly in *package.json*.
 In that case, you can do `"depName": "<github user>/<project>#<reference>"` where `<reference>` can be either commit hash, tag, or branch.
-This can be useful, especially if you need to hack around something and cannot wait for a fix.
+You can point to specific pull requests through `<github user>/<project>#pull/<id>/head`.
+These techniques can be useful, especially if you need to hack around something quickly and cannot wait for the fix.

 T> If you want to see what files will be published to npm, consider using a tool known as [irish-pub](https://www.npmjs.com/package/irish-pub).
 It will give you a listing to review.
 You can also use [publish-diff](https://www.npmjs.com/package/publish-diff) to get a better of the changes that are going to be published.